nopaixx/MaketsGA/README.md

 ![alt text](https://github.com/nopaixx/MaketsGA/blob/master/formulapercepton.jpg)

-Now we need optimize all Wn weigth using Genetics Algorithms, and we apply a binary transformatión of all weigth where all group of gene in specie represent a Wn weigth
+Now we need optimize all Wn weigth using Genetics Algorithms, and we apply a binary transformatión of all weigth where all group of gene in specie represent a Wn weigth(note we initialized weigth in random way)

 ![alt text](https://github.com/nopaixx/MaketsGA/blob/master/wtobin.jpg)